Abraham v. County of Hennepin

 What the Court Decided

-Second, the court held that whistleblower claims seeking damages are legal claims that entitle the plaintiff to a jury trial under the Minnesota Constitution.
+Second, the court held that a whistleblower claim seeking only money damages is a tort action at law, and as such, it carries a constitutional right to a jury trial under Article I, Section 4 of the Minnesota Constitution.
 This was a significant procedural victory for whistleblower plaintiffs, ensuring that their claims would be decided by juries rather than judges alone.

 What This Means for You

-- Retaliation after reporting is unlawful: If your employer takes adverse action against you—such as demotion, termination, or reduced hours—after you report a potential violation, you may have a claim under Minn.
+- Retaliation after reporting is unlawful: If your employer takes adverse action against you—such as demotion, termination, or reduced hours—after you report a potential violation of law in good faith, you may have a claim under Minn.
 Stat. § 181.932.

 - You have the right to a jury trial: If you bring a whistleblower claim seeking damages, you are entitled to have a jury hear your case.
 This can be a meaningful advantage, as juries often respond strongly to evidence of employer retaliation.